bcorner13/artifactory/README.md

 # Requirements
 * Java 8 (java cookbook)
-* ark cookbook

 # Usage
-This cookbook doesn't configure Artifactory since Artifactory was designed primarily for configuration from the UI.
+This cookbook doesn't configure Artifactory yet, since Artifactory was designed primarily for configuration from the UI.
 It's possible to bootstrap Artifactory's configuration by copying an existing configuration to `$ARTIFACTORY_HOME/etc/artifactory.config.import.xml`.
+We will be automating this in the next release.
 A configuration file can be obtained from a running Artifactory server using curl:

 	curl -u admin:password -X GET -H 'Accept: application/xml' http://localhost:8081/artifactory/api/system/configuration